Relationship Disclosure Document

 LDIC Inc. is responsible for handling any corporate action as well as proxy voting decisions with respect to securities held in your portfolio.
 Your custodian has been instructed to forward any materials with respect to these matters directly to our firm.
 If such materials are sent to you in error, please feel contact your LDIC representative (See section below titled, “Who are my contacts at LDIC Inc.?”), who will arrange to have these materials sent to us.

-On occasion LDIC may receive notices of a class action lawsuit against an Issuer.
-On a best efforts basis and where we believe there is merit for a successful claim, we will review Class Action material we receive and endeavour to file these claims on your behalf if we, as manager, bought or sold the securities in question.
-If we believe your custodian already provides this service to their clients then we will not file a claim.
+On occasion, LDIC may receive notices of a class action lawsuit against an Issuer.
+On a best-efforts basis and where we believe there is merit for a successful claim, we will review Class Action material we receive and endeavour to file these claims on your behalf, if we, as manager, bought or sold the securities in question.
+If we believe your custodian already provides this service to their clients, then we will not file a claim.

 What are the tax Implications of my investments?